Photo by Unknown (prototype asset)

 Adventure Hotel Guide: Choosing by Activity

-For skiing (June–September): Blanket Bay and Matakauri Lodge provide the most complete ski-lodge experience with helicopter ski access — the Coronet Peak and The Remarkables ski fields are 15–25 minutes from town by car, or 10 minutes by helicopter for the on-mountain powder runs.
-The QT and The Rees are the best in-town bases for accessing the public ski buses.
+For skiing (June–September): Blanket Bay and Matakauri both offer helicopter ski access, with Coronet Peak and The Remarkables ski fields 15–25 minutes away by car or about 10 minutes by helicopter for on-mountain powder runs.
+QT and The Rees are the better in-town bases if you’re relying on the public ski buses instead.

-For hiking and tramping: Blanket Bay provides direct access to the Glenorchy trail network (the Paradise area trails are among the finest in the South Island); the Routeburn Track (one of New Zealand’s 9 Great Walks, beginning from Glenorchy) starts 40 minutes by car from Blanket Bay.
+For hiking and tramping: Blanket Bay gives direct access to the Glenorchy trail network, including the Paradise area trails, widely regarded as among the best in the South Island.
+The Routeburn Track — one of New Zealand’s nine Great Walks — begins in Glenorchy, about 40 minutes by car from the lodge.

-For bungee jumping, jet boating, and extreme sports: Any CBD hotel (Eichardt’s, QT, The Rees) provides immediate access to the Shotover Jet, AJ Hackett Bungy’s Kawarau Bridge site (the original commercial bungee jump site, where bungee was invented in 1988), and the Nevis Bungee (the highest bungee jump in Australasia at 134 meters).
+For bungee jumping, jet boating, and extreme sports: Any CBD hotel (Eichardt’s, QT, The Rees) puts you within easy reach of the Shotover Jet, AJ Hackett Bungy’s original Kawarau Bridge site — where commercial bungee jumping began in 1988 — and the Nevis Bungee, the highest jump in Australasia at 134 meters.

 Queenstown Practical Notes